davide-moletta/RISC-V-TE/README.md

 # RISC-V-TE

 This project aims at implementing **Control Flow Integrity** for bare-metal **RISC-V** based micro-controller (project based on the bare-metal infrastructure provided by [Sergey Lyubka](https://github.com/cpq/mdk/tree/main)).
-The project provides secure U-mode code execution and performs controls on return instructions thanks to a shadow stack.
+The project provides secure U-mode code execution and performs controls on both jump and return instructions thanks to a Control Flow Graph and a Shadow Stack.

 **Note:** This project has been developed on _Espressif's_ [_ESP32-C3-DevKitM-1_](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c3/esp32-c3-devkitm-1/index.html).
 Thus, it uses _Espressif's utils_ to flash the executable.